testla-project/testla-screenplay-playwright-js/README.md

 Response.has.body(response, Buffer.from('abc') );
 ```

-#### Response.hasHeaders(response: Response, headers: Headers)
+#### Response.*.headers(response: Response, headers: Headers)

 Checks if the response has the given headers either by key (value to be set to undefined) or key/value lookup.
+A mode operator must be prepended.

 ```js
 // only check for header presence by passing undefined as the value